anonymoussynon/Nuclear-Sunset/docs/main/faq.md

   - **Other** - Other unnoted types of ammo (SWC, JSP, Match, etc) are special ammo types that typically trump standard ammo types in some fashion.

 - **Application Load Error P:0000065432 - How do I fix this error?**
-  - Follow the Steam PCR Users instructions in [Configuring Game Settings](https://uraniumfever.net/docs/main/setup#-configuring-game-settings-).
+  - Follow the Steam PCR Users instructions in [Configuring Game Settings](https://nuclearsunset.net/docs/main/setup#-configuring-game-settings-).
 - **Application Load Error P:0000065434 - How do I fix this error?**
-  - Ensure Steam is running and repeat the [Generating Fresh INI Files](https://uraniumfever.net/docs/main/setup#-generating-fresh-ini-files-) and [Configuring Game Settings](https://uraniumfever.net/docs/main/setup#-configuring-game-settings-) steps.
+  - Ensure Steam is running and repeat the [Generating Fresh INI Files](https://nuclearsunset.net/docs/main/setup#-generating-fresh-ini-files-) and [Configuring Game Settings](https://nuclearsunset.net/docs/main/setup#-configuring-game-settings-) steps.

 - **BASS Init/XD3 Input Errors - I got a BASS Init/XD3 Input Error while installing TTW.
 How do I fix it?**
-  - You are either using non-English versions of Fallout: New Vegas or Fallout 3, lack the associated DLCs, or have not completed a [clean installation](https://uraniumfever.net/docs/main/setup#-creating-clean-installs-and-backups-) appropriately.
+  - You are either using non-English versions of Fallout: New Vegas or Fallout 3, lack the associated DLCs, or have not completed a [clean installation](https://nuclearsunset.net/docs/main/setup#-creating-clean-installs-and-backups-) appropriately.

 - **Black screen with crash when launching?**
   - This is caused by having RTSS open when updating the list.
-Force close RTSS from task manager, restart your PC, rerun RTSS from the Uranium Fever folder, and launch from MO2 as normal.
+Force close RTSS from task manager, restart your PC, rerun RTSS from the Nuclear Sunset folder, and launch from MO2 as normal.

 - **Black screen with no crash and you can hear the startup music?**
   - This is caused by an unresolvable bug with NVR.
 Simply close the game and relaunch.